 - Include brand name and price when you can

-When formulating the product value proposition, try to evoke consumer imagination: what it feels like to use the product, taste the food, feel the product on the skin… We know from the academia, that the more close-to-reality the value proposition is, the more reliably concept testing will forecast launch performance.
+When formulating the product value proposition, try to evoke consumer imagination: what it feels like to use the product, taste the food, feel the product on the skin… We know from the academia, that the closer the value proposition is to reality, the more reliably concept testing will forecast launch performance.
 However, be careful with pictures.
 If the product pictures are very preliminary, they can mislead the consumer.
 Pictures tell more than a thousand words!

 Demonstration of a proper insight hypothesis, case wearables

-Let us take a concrete example in the wearables business context.
-This company has recognised a growth opportunity in helping consumers to take better care of their wellbeing.
+Let's take a concrete example in the wearables business context.
+This company has recognised a growth opportunity in helping consumers take better care of their wellbeing.
 It is aware of the growing popularity of wearables in tracking wellbeing and performance and is investigating whether it should enter the category and how.
 The development team has discovered needs and challenges in relation to sleep and wellbeing.

 I don’t feel as energetic and fresh as I wish.
 I want to feel and look better.
 (CONSUMER AIM)